 In addition to the files of the virtual machines, VirtualBox maintains global configuration data.
-On Windows, Linux and Solaris, this is in \$HOME/.VirtualBox (which makes it hidden on Linux and Solaris), whereas on a Mac this resides in \$HOME/Library/VirtualBox.
+On Linux and Solaris as of VirtualBox 4.3, this is in the hidden directory \$HOME/.config/VirtualBox, although \$HOME/.VirtualBox will be used if it exists for compatibility with earlier versions; on Windows (and on Linux and Solaris with VirtualBox 4.2 and earlier) this is in \$HOME/.VirtualBox; on a Mac it resides in \$HOME/Library/VirtualBox.

 VirtualBox creates this configuration directory automatically if necessary.
-Optionally, you can supply an alternate configuration directory by setting the VBOX_USER_HOME environment variable.
+Optionally, you can supply an alternate configuration directory by setting the VBOX\USER\HOME environment variable, or additionally on Linux or Solaris by using the standard XDG\CONFIG\HOME variable.
 (Since the global VirtualBox.xml settings file points to all other configuration files, this allows for switching between several VirtualBox configurations entirely.)